martijnvwezel/ResNet-Attention-layer-custom-data-set/README.md

 # Usage
 Install with anaconda python 3 version and Keras.
 Go to the train directory.
-Change in `vars.py` the variables for your data set.
+Change in `vars.py` the variables for your dataset.

  **Always double check if function `load_custom_data(...)` is uncommented if you learn on your own data set**
 ``` bash